hipeta/arrow-macros/README.md

 (-<> 1 (+ <> <>) (-<> (+ <> <> <>)))  ; => 6
 ```

-Be aware that the inner diamond-wand can reference outer diamond symbol <> only in initial form.
+Be aware that the inner diamond-wand can refer to outer diamond symbol <> only in initial form.